hieuvp/learning-terraform/01-vpc-essentials/README.md

 - One of my web servers failed, but my backup server immediately took over.
 - If something in my system fails, it can repair itself.

+#### Failover

+> A backup operational mode in which the functions of a system component are assumed by secondary system components when the primary component becomes unavailable through either failure or scheduled down time.

 ## References